 - Black female intravenous drug users

-Straight men do not get AIDS.
+Straight (non-IV drug-using) men almost never get AIDS.

 HIV is really hard to transmit.
 HIV does not penetrate the skin barrier.
 HIV need an “open route” into the skin.